myakura/curcuma/README.md

 Curcuma
 =======

-Enhance Chromium/Blink changelogs.
+Enhance changelogs on googlesource.com.

 Features
 --------

 - modify the changeset title to include summary
-- autolink bugs
+- image previews (for file view and diff view)
-- image previews
+- link to issues (chromium only)